Alimellat/Swarm_Motion_Algorithm/README.md

-#SwarmProject
 In this project, we develope an algorithm for controlling swarm motion.
 This algorithm is based on moving each node to the centroid of its neighbors.
+Furthermore, we have implemented Poissons effect and obstacle avoidance to further improve the algorihm and its behaviour.